What Is The Psychology Behind People Who Are Bad At Cleaning And Tidying?

 A Full Trash Bin, Laundry Basket, Or Sink

 One may give such excuses as lack of time, being lazy, or postponing the work to a later date.
 If you are a procrastination victim, you can solve the problem by doing small tasks more often.
-Try taking out your trash daily and clean your dishes immediately after meals.
-Doing this will help you to form the healthy habit of doing things on time.
-The habits will also help you improve your performance at work and the relationship with others.
+Try taking out your trash daily and cleaning your dishes immediately after meals.
+Doing this will help you to form a healthy habit of doing things on time.
+The habits will also help you improve your performance at work and your relationship with others.

 A Messed Up Workspace